Just wanted to let you know that these gluten free whole30 paleo turkey meatballs are sponsored by my friends over at Hammons Black Walnuts!

 Don’t lie.
 I know you’ve had that VERY conversation in your head too.

-Just going to walk you through the dinner scenario at hand because it is a TASTY ONE.Even if you're not doing #whole30, you'll love these #paleo basil @blackwalnut pesto turkey meatballs!
-Click To Tweet
+Just going to walk you through the dinner scenario at hand because it is a TASTY ONE.[click_to_tweet tweet=”Even if you’re not doing #whole30, you’ll love these #paleo basil @blackwalnut pesto turkey meatballs! ” quote=”Even if you’re not doing #whole30, you’ll love these #paleo basil @blackwalnut pesto turkey meatballs! ” theme=”style2″]

 It starts with the easiest gluten free turkey meatballs that are made of simple, panty-essential kind of ingredients.
 Even though these whole30 turkey meatballs have an ingredient list that seems a little “HOO-HUM” once you put ‘em in your mouth, you’re gonna be liiike “OH YUM.”